 - Stack & Sturdy Construction: This cat toy is made of ultra-strong and tear-resistant PP that stands up to crazy cat scratcher antics, a detachable...

-- 1. EXCITING ENTERTAINMENT FOR CATS: Cats are crazy about chaser games!
-Combine string and feather into a great cat toys, this cat feather toys is an...
+- 1. EXCITING ENTERTAINMENT FOR CATS : Cats are crazy about chaser games!
+Combine string and feather into a great cat toys for indoor cats, this cat toy...

 - MULTI-TEXTURED: Different material textures work to mimic the feel of real prey; featuring soft plush, knit fabric, felt, and feathers to further...